Find answers to frequently asked questions about the Peabody Institute admissions process.

 Am I required to take an English as a Second Language Test?

-Yes; if you are from a school or country where English is not the language of instruction, we require an official score from International English Language Testing System (IELTS) or Test of English as a Foreign Language (TOEFL).
+Yes, in most cases.
+If you are from a school or country where English is not the language of instruction, we require an official score from International English Language Testing System (IELTS) or Test of English as a Foreign Language (TOEFL).
 We are no longer able accept the Duolingo English Test and we do NOT accept the TOEFL “My Best Scores”.
 We are now accepting the TOEFL iBT Home Edition (policy update as of 10/4/2022) if Covid-19 policies in your home country have prevented you from taking the TOEFL at a test center.
 We look for the following scores for Admission:

 TOEFL: 79 or higher